-We have applied to list our common shares on the NASDAQ under the symbol "ACIU."
+Our common shares have been approved for listing on the NASDAQ Global Market under the symbol "ACIU."

 The Depository Trust Company

 Initial settlement of the common shares issued in this offering will take place on the consummation date of this offering through The Depository Trust Company, or DTC, in accordance with its customary settlement procedures for equity securities.
 Each person owning common shares held through DTC must rely on the procedures thereof and on institutions that have accounts therewith to exercise any rights of a holder of the shares.